Fault-tolerant and secure long-distance quantum communication via uncorrectable-error-injection

-Given these challenges, if overhead is inevitable and qubit transmission is necessary for entanglement distribution, it may be efficient to encode the information to be sent using QECCs and transmit it in a manner similar to classical communication~\cite{qec00, qec01, qec02, qec03, qec04, qec05, qec06, qec07, qec08}.
-Nevertheless, quantum teleportation, which can transmit arbitrary quantum states using only entangled pairs and classical bits, inherently possesses a degree of security because entangled pairs do not contain any information about the transmitted quantum states~\cite{qt02}.
-Thus, for a fair comparison, security should be ensured when transmitting encoded quantum states.
+Given these challenges, if overhead is inevitable and qubit transmission is necessary for entanglement distribution, an alternative approach is to encode the transmitted information using QECCs and transmit it in a manner similar to classical communication~\cite{qec00, qec01, qec02, qec03, qec04, qec05, qec06, qec07, qec08, qc18}.
+Nevertheless, quantum teleportation inherently possesses a degree of security because entangled pairs do not contain any information about the transmitted quantum states~\cite{qt02}.
+Thus, for a fair comparison, security must also be ensured when transmitting encoded quantum states.

-In this study, we introduced a novel scheme that encodes quantum states with QECCs and injects uncorrectable errors to enable secure and reliable long-distance transmission of arbitrary quantum states.
+In this study, we introduce a novel scheme that encodes quantum states with QECCs and injects uncorrectable errors to enable fault-tolerant and secure long-distance transmission of arbitrary quantum states.
 Our approach addresses the limitations of current quantum state transmission methods and provides a scalable solution for quantum communication.